kidthales/pgmmv-support/plugins/linear-movement/README.md

 Plugin also exposes the action command API to your scripts, under the `kt.linearMovement` global namespace.

--   `execMoveToVariableCoordinates(xVariableSourceId, xVariableId, yVariableSourceId, yVariableId, instanceId, isCameraSpace)`
+-   `execMoveToVariableCoordinates(xVariableSourceId, xVariableId, yVariableSourceId, yVariableId, instanceId, isCameraSpace, actionTarget)`
     -   Execute move to variable coordinates action command.
     -   _Parameters_:
         -   **xVariableSourceId**: Project Common identifier (`0`) or object ID (Self or Parent, `-2` or `-7` respectively).